jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (b) excludes an activity that enables a change in the intensity of a farming practice employed in a farming activity on the land
   - **significant financial hardship**
   - **slice rule** means the rule set out in section CD 23(3) (Ordering rule and slice rule) for calculating the amount of available subscribed capital per share
-  - **small business cashflow scheme** means the Small Business Cashflow (Loan) Scheme established by the Crown to provide loans to assist small-to-medium businesses in the circumstances arising from the continuing impact of COVID-19 related measures or circumstances
+  - **small business cashflow scheme** means the Small Business Cashflow (Loan) Scheme established and administered by the Crown to provide loans to assist small-to-medium businesses in the circumstances arising from the continuing impact of COVID-19 related measures or circumstances
   - **small-business person** is defined in section RC 40 (Some definitions) for the purposes of subpart RC (Provisional tax)
   - **small partnership** means a partnership that is not a limited partnership and has 5 or less partners, none of whom are companies or partnerships
   - **small passenger service vehicle** has the same meaning as in section 2(1) of the Land Transport Act 1998